santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Peer Review/Secure Chat Protocol - Group 3 Peer Review.md

 - instructions arent clear, had to email group just to figure out which files to run
 - code written in python and c for some reason
 - most of code isnt even used and irrelavant to the actual working code

+- ports and addresses hardcoded, which means i can only have 1 server and 1 client
 - no readme provided to actually say how to use the program
-- ports and addresses hardcoded, which means i can only have 1 server and 1 client

-client update breaks
+	- during dynamic analysis making assumptions on how it works by reading code, may or may not be correct client update breaks

 ```